top of page

 Houseless Environmental Volunteers Initiative

-The Houseless Environmental Volunteers Initiative (HEVI) aims to provide reliable and meaningful volunteer opportunities, with stipends, to houseless individuals in San Jose, while furthering environmental efforts and contributing to the urban forest.
+The Houseless Environmental Volunteers Initiative aims to provide reliable and meaningful volunteer opportunities, with stipends, to houseless individuals in San Jose, while furthering environmental efforts and contributing to the urban forest.

 Our Purpose